dimitri-nicolo/calico/reference/public-cloud/aws.md

 {{site.prodname}} supports the AWS VPC CNI plugin, which creates ENI interfaces for the pods that fall within the VPC of the cluster.
 Routing to these pods is automatically handled by AWS.

-We recommend using the AWS VPC CNI plugin with [federation](../../networking/federation/index) as it provides seamless IP connectivity between your AWS cluster and a remote cluster.
-Ensure that you use version 1.1 or later.

 Install the AWS VPC CNI plugin in your Kubernetes cluster as follows.

 1. Download the AWS VPC CNI manifest.